-Petrol, diesel and jet fuel use now comprise 92 percent of the total petroleum product demand.
+Petrol, diesel and jet fuel use now comprise 89 percent of the total petroleum product demand.

+- Diesel use has increased by around 125

+percent due largely to growth in mining

+industry activities in Australia and growth in

+sales of vehicles with new generation diesel

+technology engines.

-- Diesel use has increased by around 105 percent due largely to growth in mining industry activities in Australia and growth in sales of vehicles with new generation diesel technology engines. - Jet fuel use has increased by around 68% due to growth in air travel for business and leisure. - Petrol use remained flat as vehicle fuel efficiency has continued to improve.
-Use of regular unleaded petrol (ULP) has declined by more than 40 percent as consumers chose new vehicles that recommend the use of higher octane fuels.
-The demand for ethanol blend petrol peaked at 18% of petrol use in 2010-11, largely as a consumer preference response to the ethanol fuel mandate in NSW, but has subsequently declined to less than 11% of total petrol use.
+- Jet fuel use has increased by around 76% due to growth in air travel for business and leisure.

+- Overall petrol use has declined slightly by 3 percent as vehicle fuel efficiency has continued to improve.
+Use of regular unleaded petrol (ULP) has declined by more than 45 percent as consumers chose new vehicles that recommend the use of higher octane fuels or have moved to ethanol blend petrol.
+The demand for ethanol blend petrol increased to a peak of 18 percent of petrol use in 2010-11, largely as a consumer preference response to the ethanol fuel mandate in NSW, but has subsequently declined to less than 14 percent of total petrol use.

 Petroleum product use varies across the Australian states and territories, reflecting a range of factors.
 This includes the main economic activities and resources in jurisdictions, their population base and dispersion, the age and structure of vehicle fleets, and their infrastructure capacity and performance (eg. airports).
-For example, there is higher diesel use in the mining States of WA, NT and QLD, higher jet fuel use in major airport centres, and higher use of premium gasoline in NSW as a result of consumer preferences and the government's ethanol mandate policy.
+For example, there is higher diesel use in the mining States of WA, NT and QLD, higher jet fuel use in major airport centres, and higher use of premium gasoline in NSW as a result of the government's ethanol mandate policy.

-AUSTRALIAN USE OF MAIN PETROLEUM PRODUCTS: 2000-01 to 2016-17, ML
+AUSTRALIAN USE OF MAIN PETROLEUM PRODUCTS:

+2000-01 to 2018-19, ML